 3. Bake the crust for 10 minutes, then set aside to cool.

 4. Cover the outsides of the pan with aluminum foil to prepare it for a water bath.
-Here is a tutorial on how I set up a pan for a waterbath.
+Check out my tutorial on how to prevent your cheesecake water bath from leaking.
 Set prepared pan aside.

 1. Reduce oven temperature to 300°F (148°C).